Florida Legislature passes redistricting plan creating four additional GOP-leaning House seats

 "Florida Gov. Ron DeSantis got his maps."

-✓ Comprehensive Sourcing: Includes voices from both chambers, GOP sponsor, DeSantis administration, and references Democratic opposition and legal actors.
+✓ Comprehensive Sourcing: Includes voices from both chambers, Republican sponsors, Democratic critics, and legal actors, providing multiple angles.

-"Florida state Rep. Jenna Persons-Mulicka, a Republican sponsoring the map, told members several times Wednesday that it does not align with Florida’s constitution"
+"Florida state Rep. Jenna Persons-Mulicka, a Republican sponsoring the map"

-✕ Vague Attribution: Uses 'opponents in the Legislature' without naming specific critics or their arguments in detail.
+✕ Vague Attribution: Uses 'opponents in the Legislature' without specifying individuals or parties in some instances.

 "Much of the focus from opponents in the Legislature focused on how DeSantis is using his office’s proposed redraw"